craftcms/europa-museum/README.md

 This repository is ready to use with [DDEV](#ddev) and [Docker Compose](#docker-compose).

 > [!TIP]
-> If you’re using a different local environment, see Craft’s [Server Requirements](https://craftcms.com/docs/5.x/requirements.html) and [Installation Instructions](https://craftcms.com/docs/5.x/install.html).
+> If you’re using a different local environment, refer to Craft’s [requirements](https://craftcms.com/docs/5.x/requirements.html) and our [installation instructions](https://craftcms.com/docs/5.x/install.html).

 ### DDEV